-- > Not feel ready, or know how to tell someone that they are being abused, exploited or neglected - > Not recognise their experiences as harmful - > Feel embarrassed, humiliated or threatened.
-This could be due to their vulnerability, disability, sexual orientation and/or language barriers.

-None of this should stop you from having a 'professional curiosity' and speaking to the DSL, if you have concerns about a child.
+- Not feel ready, or know how to tell someone that they are being abused, exploited or neglected > Not recognise their experiences as harmful - Feel embarrassed, humiliated or threatened.
+This could be due to their vulnerability, disability, sexual orientation and/or language barriers. - None of this should stop you from having a 'professional curiosity' and speaking to the DSL, if you have concerns about a child.

-Safeguarding Issues

-All staff should have an awareness of the following safeguarding issues that can put children at risk of harm.
+Safeguarding Issues - All staff should have an awareness of the following safeguarding issues that can put children at risk of harm.
 We are also aware that some students may be more vulnerable to risk of harm than others including those who may have a SEND status, Looked After status or has a social worker.

+9.1.
 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)

-Child criminal exploitation (CCE) is a form of abuse where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into criminal activity, in exchange for something the victim needs or wants, and/or for the financial or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.
+Child criminal exploitation (CCE) is a form of abuse where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into criminal or sexual.
+It may involve an exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.

 The abuse can be perpetrated by males or females, and children or adults.
-It can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.
+It can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.